solidsystems/wp-qr-trackr/CONTRIBUTING.md

 Thank you for your interest in contributing!
 This project is both a production-ready WordPress plugin (QR Trackr) and a modern template for building your own plugins.
 We welcome improvements, bug fixes, and new features.

+## Getting Started

+- Please review the [How to Use with GitHub Actions (CI/CD)](./README.md#how-to-use-with-github-actions-cicd) section in the README before running or modifying any CI/CD workflows.
+This section lists all required environment variables, secrets, and infrastructure expectations for automated testing, linting, and deployment.

+- Make sure your environment and secrets are set up as described to avoid CI failures.

 ## How to Contribute
 - Fork the repository and create a feature branch for your changes.
 - Ensure your code follows project standards (see `.cursorrules`).